alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 Share what you've learnt, the empathy you've gained.

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 33,
+  slide_image2
+  filename="slide33.png"
-  :alt => "Calling out is powerful, especially when it comes from somebody who looks like us."
+  alt="Calling out is powerful, especially when it comes from somebody who looks like us."
 %}

 Finally, calling out is powerful.